Ohio State Liaison

 During a career in classical music spanning over twenty-five years, Christine Mortine turned from conducting and playing instruments to flying them.
 She is now a full-time flight instructor, having spent the past ten years obtaining her CFI, CFII, MEI, Cirrus Training Center Instructor, as well as SIC in the Citation 500.

-She is learning the ropes of her C185 “Songbird” and getting into the mountains whenever possible, most recently doing a solo cross-country to Northern California.
 Christine cut her teeth on crosswind landings in Laramie, did the high altitude airfields hop in central CO, regularly flies to North Carolina’s Ocracoke Island, (W95) to visit her baker daughter (Graceful Bakery), and is always searching out new airfields and their people.
+When not flying her C185 in the mountains or giving tailwheel endorsements in a C140, she loves to flight instruct and is a Designated Pilot Examiner.

 Combining her love of the outdoors with general aviation is “what I’ve been waiting for all my life,” she says, cherishing her ability to be a pilot, and now, an advocate for the RAF mission.